williamrwagner/williamrwagner.github.io/_pages/election.md

 who wishes to vote without having to enter a polling venue.

-You can [get a ballot request form][ballot request form] at any time but it must be received by the Town Clerk before June 30 either by mail or for convenience, by deposit in a special slot at the Town Hall rear vestibule without having to go inside.
+You can [get a ballot request form][ballot request form] at any time but it must be received by the Town Clerk before June 30 either by mail, or for convenience, by deposit in a special slot at the Town Hall rear vestibule without having to go inside.

 [**Click here to download the Town Clerk Early Ballot Request Form.**][ballot request form]